 It’s a natural history museum focused on educational playing for fun for everyone.
 There are over 1,000 real fossils on display, including an epic Megladon jaw, trilobites, dinosaur eggs, meteorites, teeth, claws, skulls, and Alberta ammolite ammonites.

 Indulge in the Quirky Drumheller Restaurants

-Bernie and the Boys Bistro has been serving up beloved burgers for many years.
+Bernie and the Boys Bistro has been serving up beloved burgers for many years and is considered one of the best Drumheller restaurants.
 The Mammoth Burger is a local legend, with a 24-ounce patty and an eight inch bun.
 They use 100% natural Alberta beef.
 The menu is full of comfort food favorites like grilled cheese, chicken wings, and pizza.
 They also offer 75 different flavors of handcrafted milkshakes.
 It’s the ideal place to indulge in Drumheller.